 Committee Vacancies

-CITB is currently recruiting for a Audit and Risk Committee Member, Nation Council Members for Scotland and Wales, and for a Wales Nation Council Chair.
+CITB is currently recruiting for a Audit and Risk Committee Member, and Nation Council Member for Scotland.

 Expression of Interest for CITB Audit & Risk Committee Member Position